osu-eesc/cms-docs/user-guide/docs/adding-editing.md

 On the edit screen for an article, you will see the following fields:

   - **Title**: the title of the article
-  - **Summary/deck**: a short description of the contents of the article that display in the teaser
   - **Content**: the full article content
   - **Images**: images that go with the article.
 These will display in a column on the right-hand side of the article’s text.
+  - **Tags**: information about the article to help with display, sorting, search, and promotion.
+See below for more details.
-  - **Thumbnail**: image that displays in the article’s teaser.
-If this is empty, it will use the first image in the “images” field.
-If this is empty, it will use a default image based on the topic.
+  - **Teaser settings**: thumbnail and short description that display in the article's teaser.
+If the thumbnail is empty, it will use the first image in the "images" field.
+If the "images" field is empty, it will use a default image based on the topic.
-  - **Topics, Keywords, Programs, and Regions**: see below
   - **Author and Publishing Information**: information about the content for future maintenance.
     - If the content’s author is an OSU Extension employee, start typing their name into the first “Author(s)” field and select them when they come up.
 This will associate the content with their profile on the site.
     - If the content’s author is not an OSU Extension employee (including OSU employees who don’t have an Extension appointment), enter their information in the “Non-Extension Author(s)” fields.